CiscoZeus/zeus-ingestion-plugins/ucs/README.md

 ## Configuration
 #### Configuration can be done by config file or CLI.

 There are two ways to configure UCS agent, by config.py and CLI.
-If we don't specified arguments by CLI, the arguments will use the default value from config.py.
+If we don't specified arguments by CLI, the argument will be the default value which has been defined by config.py.

 * Config.py